-It is a commonly held notion that a healthy communication between couples is the most important thing in a relationship.
+It is a commonly held notion that healthy communication between couples is the most important thing in a relationship.
 While communication is a critically important component of connection, it is not all there is.
 More than communication, feeling connected is the true measure of a relationship’s survival and health.
 A sense of connection in your relationship leads to warmth and understanding, safety and trust – the attributes that help overcome difficulties and conflicts when they arise (and they always will, even in the best of relationships).
-The good news is that communication is but one way to build connection.
+The good news is that communication is but one way to build connections.

 Treating the Relationship as an Individual Entity